-I asked my friend Dr. Rob if what he knew about DMX.
-(This is Dr. Rob of One-Minute Medical School and two medical specialty degrees, including nuclear medicine — the man knows a lot about imaging and rays.)
+I asked my friend Dr. Rob what he knew about DMX.
+He has two medical specialty degrees, including nuclear medicine — this man knows a lot about imaging and rays.
 His initial answer: “Not a thing, and that right there should tell you something.
 I’m not aware of this in any radiology practice.”

 Why not?
 The technology is fascinating — but rather morbidly so.
-Despite its capabilities, this is not a common or mainstream medical technology.
-It is used almost exclusively by chiropractors, and has a dark side: radiation exposure.
+Despite its capabilities, this is not a common or mainstream medical technology for very good reasons.
+It is used almost exclusively by chiropractors, and has a dark side: significant radiation exposure.
 Getting any X-ray involves some risk, and DMX requires a lot of X-rays.
 Dr. Rob:

 You need a potent fluoro beam to shoot through the neck and make the bones light up that nicely, and the beam just keeps going and going.
 I can see why Health Canada pulled the license.2